Core Design Principles Behind Uplinkr

 - automation-ready

-If you need a dashboard, uplinkr can feed data into your existing tools.
-It does not force you into yet another UI.
+If you need a UI, Uplinkr is designed to feed data into your existing tools instead of forcing you into another interface.

 Why file-based instead of database-first